The classiest & most prestigious dance team competition in California!

 SOLO TITLE FINALS & CROWNING

 The Top (10) “Miss” finalists & Top (10) “Mr.” finalists are announced.
 Finalists re-compete in the routine category.
-The Top (8) “Miss” contestants & Top (8) “Mr.” contestants after this round will then be judged on their modeling/5-point presentation.
-The Top (5) “Miss” finalists and Top (5) “Mr.” finalists after modeling are then asked an impromptu final question.
+The Top (8) “Miss” contestants & Top (8) “Mr.” contestants after this round will then be judged on the Spotlight presentation.
+The Top (5) “Miss” finalists and Top (5) “Mr.” finalists after Spotlight are then asked an impromptu final question.
 Scores are tabulated, and the MDDT California “solo title” winners are announced.

 Note: The Top (10) solo title placings in each solo title division receive automatic bids to U.S. NATIONALS: These dancers are REQUIRED to represent the State of California at our MDDT DANCE TEAM NATIONALS during spring of that same season.
 Please make sure all directors, coaches, and contestants are fully prepared to abide by this rule...
 NO EXCEPTIONS!
-Any breach of this obligation WILL result in the cancellation of the dancer's state solo title award.
+Any breach of this obligation WILL result in the rescindment of the dancer's California state solo title championship, and the title be passed on to the 1st runner-up.

 TEAM ROUTINE CATEGORY GUIDELINES